 — Justin Chandler, Head of Projects, Vpod

-Vpod believes there’s potential for Vgreet to improve the customer experience in other parts of LAX, such as providing remote advisor for the self-service passport control booths at immigration, with the added benefit of face-to-face help via video chat.
+Vpod believes there’s potential for Vgreet visitor management system to improve the customer experience in other parts of LAX, such as providing remote advisors for the self-service passport control booths at immigration, with the added benefit of face-to-face help via video chat.